Songs with Earlier Histories Than the Hit Version

 I Heard It Through the Grapevine

-“It wasn’t until the song was given to the label’s newest group signing, Gladys Knight & The Pips, that Gordy finally agreed to release ‘Grapevine’.
-Released to radio in October 1967, Knight’s recording eventually went Top 5 – peaking at #2 in the Billboard Hot 100 chart while topping the R&B chart.
+“It wasn’t until the song was given to the label’s newest group signing, Gladys Knight & the Pips, that Gordy finally agreed to release ‘Grapevine’.
+Released to radio in October 1967, the Pips’ recording eventually went Top 5 – peaking at #2 in the Billboard Hot 100 chart while also topping the R&B chart.

-“Now, with that breakthrough achieved, Whitfield wanted Gordy to release Gaye’s ‘Grapevine’ as a single, too, but Gordy wouldn’t release another version of the same song so soon after the Pips had already made a hit out of it.
+“With that breakthrough achieved, Whitfield wanted Gordy to release Gaye’s ‘Grapevine’ as a single, too, but Gordy wouldn’t release another version of the same song so soon after the Pips had already made a hit out of it.
 Regardless, Whitfield added ‘Grapevine’ to Gaye’s new album, In the Groove, where it gained the attention of radio disc jockeys who began spinning the track even though ‘Grapevine’ was not specifically being promoted.
-Gordy finally relented, but only because the album’s first two promotional singles (‘You’, and ‘Chained’) failed to light up the charts, and agreed to Gaye’s ‘Grapevine’ release as a single in November 1968.
+Gordy finally relented, but only because the album’s first two promotional singles (‘You’, and ‘Chained’) failed to light up the charts.
+Gordy signed off on Gaye’s ‘Grapevine’ release as a single in November 1968.
 And the rest, as they say, is international music history.

 “Released on October 30, 1969, Gaye’s recording of ‘I Heard It Through the Grapevine’ was at the top of the Billboard Pop Singles chart six weeks later and stayed there for seven weeks, from December 14, 1968 to January 25, 1969.
 It would go to become for a time the biggest hit single on the Motown label (until the Jackson 5’s ‘I’ll Be There’ in 1970).
 It also topped the R&B chart (for seven weeks) and it became Gaye’s first international hit, topping the UK Singles chart for three weeks.